-Unless otherwise posted, unauthorized use of tobacco products and e-cigarettes on UMA sites or at UMA events is prohibited.
+Unless otherwise posted, unauthorized use of tobacco products and e-cigarettes on UMA sites (including externship and practicum sites) or at UMA events is prohibited.

 A truly safe campus can only be achieved through the cooperation of students, faculty and staff.
 As members of this academic community, students must report crimes, suspicious activities or other emergencies on campus to UMA.